ecabanasv/x20132484_BAD_CA1/README.md

 # Ganache Diary (x20132484)
-Web application that allow user to record and retrieve from local Ethereum blockchain (Ganache2).
+Web application that allow user to record and retrieve from local Ethereum blockchain (Ganache).
 The user needs to register in order to access the main app functions (add new entry & diary list).

 ### Technologies used: